mindaugas-b-pvcase/pvint-2508201300/README.md

 Progress through these tiers in order.
 It's perfectly fine to jump ahead and leave `TODOs` if you clearly explain your plan.

-#### Tier 0 — System Design Exercise (Before Coding)

-**Scenario:** Design a payment processing system for a global booking platform.

-**Premise:**

-  * **Payment requests** arrive via a REST API.
-  * **Load is highly variable:** from a few per second to spikes of 10,000+ per second during peak events like flash sales.
-  * **Payment types vary:** from simple credit cards to complex e-wallets.
-  * All payments must be processed, and their status updated transactionally.
-  * The system should **auto-scale** to handle peaks while remaining cost-effective when idle.
-  * It must be **resilient** (handling failures gracefully) and provide idempotency for all requests.

-**Task:**
-Use any diagramming tool (e.g., Excalidraw, Miro, Draw.io) to propose a high-level architecture.
-Your diagram should include components for:

-  * Ingestion pipeline (API endpoint)
-  * Payment processing & orchestration
-  * Database for transaction status
-  * Auto-scaling mechanism
-  * Resilience / fault-tolerance
-  * Idempotency handling

-You don't need to code this part, but be ready to explain your design and the trade-offs you made.

 -----